 I like using plastic or melamine bowls with tight-fitting lids, so I don’t have to use environmentally unfriendly plastic wrap, and these containers are safer than glass when working with dough that will expand.
 Having something like this 5-piece bowl set from Target or this 3-piece set from Kohl’s allows you to have a few different projects going at any one time.

-Made by Design 5-Piece Mixing Bowl Set with Lids, $29.99 at Target
+Made by Design 5-Piece Mixing Bowl Set with Lids, $29.99 from Target

 I am a big fan of using a scale, and once you start measuring this way, you will never want to go back for any recipe!
 This OXO scale is excellent—simple to use and to clean.
 It’s nice to be able to switch from standard to metric measure if you need to for various recipes.

 An inexpensive, essential tool that will let you utilize every little bit of dough.
-At under $10, you can’t go wrong with this plastic scraper from Sur La Table.
+At under $10, you can’t go wrong with these plastic scrapers from KitchenAid.

 For sandwich-style bread, a non-stick loaf pan makes things easy.
 Don’t stress too much about the size (9” x 5” or 8.5” x 4”)—but I recommend that you purchase two because you will always use them for banana bread in between yeasted bread baking sessions, and it’s great to share these loaves.
-Bake Deco offers a range of sizes and prices, including this non-stick 5” x 8 7/8” loaf pan, which is my personal favorite.
+Bake Deco offers a range of sizes and prices; my personal favorite is this Fox Run non-stick 5” x 8 7/8” loaf pan.